synertics logo synertics menu icon

 The Western European markets of Ireland, the Netherlands, Belgium, Germany and France exhibit moderate daily price spreads ranging from 83 to 121 €/MWh, alongside varying occurrences of negative prices and evolving ancillary service opportunities.
 While each market offers some potential for BESS deployment, Ireland, the Netherlands and Germany stand out due to their higher daily spread prices.

+The Irish BESS market is experiencing substantial growth.
+Most currently operational batteries were developed under the DS3 ancillary services framework called DS3 system services.
+It is important to note that this framework is set to expire at the end of 2026 and will be replaced by a competitive auction model, likely reshaping revenue opportunities.
 Germany hosts one of Europe’s largest BESS markets and led Europe in new battery storage capacity additions in 2024.
 Extensive participation opportunities in ancillary services continue to generate interest in the market, as well as the presence of a favourable regulatory framework.
 It is also worth noting that Germany is currently working on designing a capacity market that will become operational in 2028, which could further improve investment attractiveness for battery storage projects.

 Southern Europe